Rescue the Rivers: Community Foundation Launches Fund to Restore Watersheds

 Cameron Peak, the largest wildfire in Colorado history, has burned 209,000 acres.
 In response, water providers, municipalities, governmental agencies, elected officials, nonprofit organizations, and concerned citizens are pulling together for watershed recovery.

 We are working with Larimer County to develop a watershed-scale burn assessment, and with the U.S. Forest Service on plans and permits for post-fire mitigation to protect water quality that will also protect infrastructure and habitat,” said Sean Chambers, director of water and sewer at the city of Greeley.
-“A small amount of mitigation work is under way, but much work lies ahead.
+“A small amount of mitigation work is underway, but much work lies ahead.
 Stakeholders need to align with resources to prevent fire debris and sediment loading in Northern Colorado streams, rivers, wetlands, and water supply reservoirs.”

 Early estimates show that mitigation in the Poudre River watershed will cost around $50 million and will also support about 60,000 acres burned in the Big Thompson watershed.